-Field surveys help assess potential impacts of development and other activities and guide decisions.
+Field surveys are conducted to assess potential impacts of development and other activities on threatened species.

 Field survey methods

-For information on surveying threatened species, refer to the Threatened biodiversity survey and assessment: guidelines for developments and activities, 2004 working draft.
+For information on surveying threatened species, refer to the Threatened biodiversity survey and assessment: guidelines for developments and activities (PDF 486KB) ( 2004 working draft)

 What would you like to do next?